Bevy Systems

 Higher order systems can be composed of many other systems using the pipe

 method.
-This function will take the output of the a system and pass it as input to the next system.
+This function will take the output of the system and pass it as input to the next system.

 As long as our next system has its first parameter as a type In<T>